deepset-ai/haystack-website/src/pages/docs_hub/usage/upload_documents.md

 # Upload Documents

 In Haystack Hub, the user can upload documents which he would like to search.
-If you click in the menu on the left **Documents** or on the dashboard **Go to Documents** in the **Getting Started** section, you will be redirected to the following page.
+If you click **Documents** in the menu on the left or on the dashboard **Go to Documents** in the **Getting Started** section, you will be redirected to the following page.
 This page will be empty if you enter it the first time.

 ![image](../img/HaystackHub_documentsempty.png)

 In order to start your search, you need to upload documents.
 You can start the workflow by clicking on **+ Upload files**.
-It will forward you to next view.
-You can drag and drop files here or open a new window to load them from you file system.
+It will forward you to the next page.
+You can drag and drop files here or open a new window to load them from your file system.
 Haystack Hub supports the **pdf** and **txt** formats.

 ![image](../img/HaystackHub_documentsstep1.png)